MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassAssignmentCategory.md

 Only teachers, students, and applications with application permissions can perform this operation.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationClassAssignmentCategory](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignmentCategory?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)